George Woodman

 George Woodman in his studio, circa 1960.

-George Woodman (1932 – 2017) was a photographer and painter whose career spanned more than sixty years and included forays into diverse visual media.
-Woodman was deeply influenced by classical and modernist traditions.
-He was committed to explorations of color and abstraction in a variety of forms - landscape, geometric, and patterned - before pivoting toward the figure, sculpture, and architecture.
+George Woodman (1932 – 2017) was a painter and photographer whose career spanned more than sixty years and included forays into diverse visual media.
+He began his career as an abstract painter, best known for his formally inventive tessellations and complex understanding of color.
+Woodman was deeply influenced by classical and modernist traditions and his extensive international travels.
+He remained committed to explorations of color and abstraction in a variety of forms—referencing landscape, architecture, geometry and pattern—before embracing representation and turning primarily to photography.

 George Woodman in his studio, Tuscany, Italy, circa 1966.